s-m-quadri/random-ideas/README.md

-### :balance_scale: IN THE NAME OF ALLAH THE MOST AND FOREVER MERCIFUL
+### :balance_scale: In The Name Of Allah The Most And Forever Merciful

 #  PROGRAMMING IDEAS